BurnerB/Bio-Informatics/README.md

-## Bio-Informatics through Rosalind
+## Learning Bio-Informatics through Rosalind

+My attempt to learn Bio-informatics through http://rosalind.info/problems/locations/

+## About Rosalind
 Learning bioinformatics usually requires solving computational problems of varying difficulty that are extracted from real challenges of molecular biology.

-To make learning bioinformatics fun and easy, we have founded **Rosalind**, a platform for **learning bioinformatics through problem solving**.
+**Rosalind** is a platform for **learning bioinformatics through problem solving**.

 Rosalind offers an array of intellectually stimulating problems that grow in _biological_ and _computational complexity_; each problem is checked automatically, so that the only resource required to learn bioinformatics is an internet connection.